A survey of diversity quantification in natural language processing: The why, what, where and how: Cross-domain perspective on diversity

-In ecological research, theorizing diversity has seen substantial progress since mentions of diversity by \citet{darwin_descent_1871}.
-Dozens of diversity measures have been defined \citep{smith_consumers_1996} and applied to studies of various species and their habitats.
-This field borrowed extensively from information theory, through its use of parameterized entropies \citep{patil_diversity_1982} and related transformations \citep{hill_diversity_1973}.
-Distance measures underlying diversity were addressed for both functional differences (body features, behavior, etc.) and positions in the phylogenetic tree \cite{mouchet_functional_2010}.
-Several initiatives were undertaken to represent various diversity measures in unified frameworks, mostly based on information theory \cite{leinster_measuring_2012,scheiner_metric_2012,chao_unifying_2014}.
-Properties of various measures have been defined and debated over \citep{smith_consumers_1996,hoffmann_is_2008,jost_mismeasuring_2009}.
-As a result, diversity theory in ecology is a rather mature and formalized topic with a substantial bibliography.
-Inspired by, or parallel to, ecology, various scientific domains such as economics, physics, political science, and linguistics have been concerned with diversity measurement.
-A unifying framework proposed by for these domain-specific considerations supposes that a system's \emph{elements} (also called \emph{options} or \emph{items}) can be assigned to \emph{categories} (also called \emph{types}), e.g.\ in ecology, \textit{categories} are often species and \textit{elements} are specimens.
-Diversity measures can then be positioned along three dimensions: \textbf{variety}, which focuses on the number of categories, \textbf{balance}, which considers the evenness of the distribution of elements in categories, and \textbf{disparity}, which targets the extent of the differences between categories \citep{stirling_diversity_1994,stirling_power_1994,stirling_general_2007,Morales-2021}.
-For instance, a habitat with 20 species has a higher variety, and therefore a higher diversity, than one with 10 species (whatever their numbers of specimens and differences between them).
-A habitat hosting 3 species with 100 specimens each is more balanced, and therefore more diverse, than one hosting 3 species with 150, 100, and 50 specimens each.
-Finally, a habitat with 5 bird species and 5 insect species has a higher disparity than one with 10 insect species.
-Measures may tackle one or more dimensions at once, as we will see in Section~\ref{section:how-diversity-is-measured}.
-In this survey, we attempt to cast the diversity measures found in NLP to these dimensions.
-The aim is to introduce a unified vocabulary and taxonomy, make these measures more easily comparable, and assess their applicability beyond the precise contexts in which they were defined.
+Diversity measures that rely on this element/category dichotomy can then be positioned along three dimensions: \textbf{variety}, which focuses on the number of categories; \textbf{balance}, which considers the evenness of the distribution of elements in categories; and \textbf{disparity}, which targets the extent of the differences between categories.\footnote{The same three dimensions were first proposed by \citet{stirling_power_1994} with respect to ecology only.} ``All else being equal, the greater the variety, the greater the diversity'' \citep[p.~709]{stirling_general_2007}.
+The same holds for balance and disparity.
+For instance, a community with 20 species has higher variety, and therefore higher diversity, than one with 10 species.
+A community with 3 species of 100 specimens each is more balanced, and therefore more diverse, than one hosting 3 species with 150, 100, and 50 specimens, respectively.
+A community with 5 bird species and 5 insect species has higher disparity than one with 10 insect species.
+Measures may tackle one or more dimensions at once.\footnote{In the same paper, Stirling also proposes a concrete unified formula to encompass the three dimensions and cover diversity measures from different domains.
+This formula was later shown to have flaws \citep{ rousseau_repeat_2018, leydesdorff_interdisciplinarity_2019 }, and we do not consider it here.}